redpanda-data/connect/website/docs/components/outputs/sftp.md

 Type: `string`
 Default: `""`

-### `credentials.secret`
+### `credentials.password`

-The secret/password for the username to connect to the SFTP server.
+The password for the username to connect to the SFTP server.

 Type: `string`